bright/new-www/content/jobs/senior-fullstack-developer.md

 ## about the project 🧑🏻‍💻🧑🏻‍💻

-We are looking for candidates to join two of our projects.

-The first project is a system that serves as a next-generation passwordless authentication service, used daily by millions of users worldwide.
-It focuses on identity protection by leveraging the latest trends in biometric technology, enabling users to access their accounts with a single touch.
-The system itself consists of several distinct products/applications.

-The second project is an online group therapy application that connects individuals seeking emotional support.
-You can read more about it here: [https://brightinventions.pl/projects/online-group-support/](https://brightinventions.pl/projects/online-group-support/)
+The project is an online group therapy application that connects individuals seeking emotional support.
+You can read more about it here: <https://brightinventions.pl/projects/online-group-support/>

 ## what you will do 🤝